JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 }
 ```

 `IntAppender` creates a goroutine for each integer that is appended to the array.
-It's trivial and not-at-all realistic but it serves an important demonstrative purpose.
+Even though it's a little too trivial to be realistic, it still serves an important demonstrative purpose.

 In `IntAppender` each goroutine shares the same memory—the `ints` array—which it appends integers to.

 This code communicates by sharing memory.
 It does not share memory by communicating.

-Yes, it works but at the cost of being not-idiomatic Go.
+Even though it works, it comes at the cost of not being idiomatic Go.
 More importantly, it's not the safest way to write this program.
 In this example, there are 11 goroutines with access to the `ints` slice (one running the main function, ten more spawned by the loop).

 What happens when the codebase grows to thousands or millions of lines of code?
-With this pattern strewn around the codebase, there's no guarantee that things will behave as expected when many functions and goroutines are sharing memory.
+With this pattern strewn around the codebase, there's no guarantee that things will behave as expected when many goroutines are accessing the same memory.

 ## Share memory by communicating (👍)